damianhakert/damianhakert.github.io/source/handbook/marketing/blog/index.html.md

 - The content doesn't have to be about GitLab, it can also be other content aimed at developers, Hacker News or team leads
 - You need to have high quality and high volume, great times are in the [Priceonomics content marketing handbook]
-- When submitting to Hacker News please add a ? to the url and do not announce it anywhere to prevent setting off the voting ring detector.
-Trying to work around the voting ring detector by upvoting from the new page is not reliable, just don't announce nor ask for votes.
+- For the Hacker News guidelines please see the [Hacker News section of the social media guidelines](/handbook/marketing/social-media-guidelines/#hacker-news).
 - What worked for Apigee was the 'collaboration in the 21st century' theme
 - Explore a reading club such as [a NoSQL summer]
 - Milk [GitLab Flow] for more blog posts and videos